Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Probabilistic exact support recovery

 \subsection{Fast binary splitting algorithm: a summary}

-In the fast binary splitting algorithm for nonadaptive group testing, the test matrix is constructed based on a binary tree of depth $\log_2 n$, where each node represents a group of items.
-We associate each of the $n$ items with a binary string of length $\log_2 n$, from item $[00...0]$ to item $[11...1]$.
+Without loss of generality, assume that the number of items $n$ is a power of $2$.
+In the fast binary splitting algorithm for nonadaptive group testing, the test matrix is constructed based on a complete binary tree of depth $\log_2 n$, with levels indexed from $0$ to $\log_2 n$.
+Each node in the tree represents a subset of items, where each item is associated with a binary string of length $\log_2 n$, ranging from $[00\ldots0]$ to $[11\ldots1]$.

-The top node of this binary tree represents the whole set of items, corresponding to level 1 of the tree, and its two children will each represent all items that begin with $0$ and $1$, corresponding to level 2 of the tree.
-The two children of node $0$ will represent items that begin with $00$ and $01$, and the two children of the node $1$ will represent items that begin with $10$ and $11$.
-These four nodes are level 3 of the tree.
-This pattern continues to every other node of the tree.
+The root node (level $0$) corresponds to the entire set of items.
+Its two children at level $1$, labeled $0$ and $1$, represent the subsets of items whose binary representations begin with $0$ and $1$, respectively.
+Recursively, each node corresponds to a prefix, and its children extend this prefix by one additional bit.
+For example, nodes $00$ and $01$ correspond to items beginning with $00$ and $01$, while nodes $10$ and $11$ correspond to items beginning with $10$ and $11$.
+This structure continues until level $\log_2 n$, where each node represents an item.

-We will use the constructions in~\cite{wang2023quickly}, consisting of the following two phases:
+We adopt the construction from~\cite{wang2023quickly}, which consists of two phases:

-The first phase, named ``grow-and-prune'', contains a total of $16k\log_2(n/k)$ tests.
-Starting at level $\log_2(k)+1$ of the binary tree to the final level $\log_2(n)$, each level consists of $16k$ tests where each node of the level is assigned to one of these tests uniformly at random.
+\paragraph{Grow-and-prune phase} This phase uses $16k\log_2(n/k)$ tests.
+For each level from $\log_2(k)+1$ to $\log_2(n)$, $16k$ tests are performed, and each node at that level is assigned independently and uniformly at random to one of these tests.
+This phase aims to identify all candidate items, possibly including false positives.

-The second phase, named ``leaf-trimming'', contains a total of $16k\log_2(k)$ tests.
-We divide these tests into $\log_2(k)$ groups, so each group contains $16k$ tests.
-For each group, we assign each node in the final level to one of the $16k$ tests uniformly at random.
-This phase can be thought of as an extension of the first phase by adding an extra $\log_2(k)$ levels to the binary tree, but each node will only have one child.
-The purpose of this phase is to eliminate false positives found in the first phase.
+\paragraph{Leaf-trimming phase} This phase uses $16k\log_2(k)$ tests, partitioned into $\log_2(k)$ groups of $16k$ tests each.
+For every group, each node at the final level is assigned independently and uniformly at random to one of the $16k$ tests.
+Conceptually, this phase can be viewed as extending the tree by $\log_2(k)$ additional levels, where each node has only one child.
+Its purpose is to eliminate false positives generated in the first phase.

-We will skip the details of decoding algorithm and error probability analysis of this scheme, and state the error probability of this algorithm in the following lemma: \begin{lemma} (Theorem 4 in~\cite{wang2023quickly}) For the nonadaptive group testing problem, the fast binary splitting algorithm in~\cite{wang2023quickly} will return an erroneous set (i.e. a set containing false positives and/or false negatives) with probability $<e^{-k}+n^{-k}+5k^{-3}$. \end{lemma}
+We omit the details of the decoding procedure and the error analysis and summarize the performance guarantee in the following lemma:

+\begin{lemma} (Theorem 4 in~\cite{wang2023quickly}) For the nonadaptive group testing problem, the fast binary splitting algorithm in~\cite{wang2023quickly} will return an erroneous set (i.e. a set containing false positives and/or false negatives) with probability $<e^{-k}+n^{-k}+5k^{-3}$. \end{lemma}